-- "Readily Achievable" by its definition in the ADA means "easily done, without much expense'.
+"Readily Achievable" by its definition in the ADA means "easily done, without much expense'.
 So when the hotel lobby says this will put them out of business or they will have to close their pools.
-They are not being honest with the public or Congress," said NCIL President Kelly Buckland.
+They are not being honest with the public or Congress." - NCIL President Kelly Buckland.

 "The AH&LA and hotels are trying to get a free pass to discriminate against people with disabilities.
 This assault on the ADA strikes to the core of our civil rights.
 They have already expanded this attack to include access to public pools.
 Next, this assault on our rights will undercut our right to live in freedom in the community.
 The AH&LA is threatening our freedom as Americans with disabilities.
 We will not sit by as they try to undercut our rights." - ADAPT President and CEO Bruce Darling.

 "Hotels have had 22 years to comply with the ADA.
 Certainly that's enough time for an industry that spends millions of dollars each year on flowers and flat screen TVs to spend a few thousand dollars to buy the equipment necessary to make pools accessible to the millions of people - all potential customers - in this country who have disabilities.
 Any additional delay would be an unacceptable roll-back of the ADA.
 We are sending a message today that people with disabilities will not wait another summer travel and vacation season to be able to access the pools their dollars pay for each time they stay at a hotel.
 It is fundamentally unfair for people with disabilities to have to pay for an amenity they cannot access.
 This is about equal rights." - Curt Decker, Executive Director of the National Disability Rights Network.